 2. Learn riffs from different genres of Heavy Metal as well as outside metal.

 I am a metal guy and play Heavy Metal most of the time.

-However I consider myself as a guitarist and a musician first and over time I realized that by listening to and playing just Heavy Metal I was limiting my options.
+However, I consider myself a guitarist and a musician first and over time I realized that by listening to and playing just Heavy Metal I was limiting my options.